 Reduce roommate mix-ups and cross-contact worries with Society 6’s matching collections of original art bath and beach towels, mugs, totes and more!
 Standout with a design that fits your unique personality, while sending a clear signal that these are your personal items.
 The distinct visuals of this life hack make it easy for friends to remember: “Must keep hands off these.”
 The trendsetting gear also adds a welcome touch of art and style to your room.
 Visit Society 6.

 Most colleges allow small microwaves, which is a dream for those on special diets.
 Now you can use one of the Corningware Pop-In Mugs with vented lids to heat up soup and chili in that microwave or to reheat leftovers for a quick safe snack.
 The colorful and durable 20-ounce stoneware containers come in a set of three, are non-porous, can handle hot or cold beverages, and can even be used in an oven or freezer.
 Just add cutlery, and there is never reason to go hungry.
 Visit Corning Ware.

 Working the kitchen whimsy.

 Is it a hungry student’s helper or art?
 Joseph Joseph’s eye-catching selection of Worktop Savers are made of heavy tempered glass and can be used for chopping or handling hot dishes or cooking utensils.
 Each of the culinary work horses has non-skid feet, and is so durable that the company offers a lifetime guarantee against breakage.
 The distinctive styles clearly indicate a surface that’s for “friendly” food only.
-Now you can protect surfaces and stay safe, while starting an art theory discussion.
+This life hack lets you protect surfaces and stay safe, while starting an art theory discussion.
 Visit Joseph Joseph.
 For shipping to Canada, visit Amazon.

 9. Sleek Safety